-Finally, although the Model Act covers all types of drug checking equipment, for purposes of naming the law, the drafters chose to specifically reference both FTS in the title in and the broader term drug checking equipment.
+Finally, although the Model Act covers all types of drug checking equipment, for purposes of naming the law, the drafters originally chose to include both FTS and the broader term drug checking equipment in the title.
 The reason for this is that much of the recent general media coverage about drug checking focuses almost exclusively on FTS, rather than on additional types of drug checking equipment.
 State policymakers who are unfamiliar with drug checking generally might not realize an act titled "Model Drug Checking Equipment Act" addresses FTS.
 Accordingly, the drafters chose to utilize the "name recognition" of FTS within the title of the Act.
+In December 2023, LAPPA added "Xylazine" to the Model Act's title for the same reason.